MicrosoftDocs/CortanaSkillsKit/docs/skills/faq.md

 ## How long does it take for published invocation names to be recognized by Cortana clients?

-1. When Self publish of Default Setting by developer the invocation name is immediately available on publish <!-- including all developers listed for enterprise skills -->
+1. When Self publish of Default Setting by developer the invocation name is immediately available on publish
 1. When Group publish is performed the invocation name is immediately available to all testers in the group.
-1. On Publish to World <!-- or Enterprise Tenant --> the invocation name takes 24 to 48 hours to be primed and available.
+1. On Publish to World the invocation name takes 24 to 48 hours to be primed and available.

 ## How can I increase the accuracy of recognized acronyms and unique names from speech?